awsdocs/amazon-connect-admin-guide/doc_source/amazon-connect-service-limits.md

 † UK numbers with a 447 prefix are not allowed by default\.
 Before you can dial these UK mobile numbers, you must submit a service quota increase request\.

-## Amazon Connect API Throttling Quotas<a name="connect-api-limits"></a>
+## Amazon Connect API Throttling Quotas<a name="connect-api-quotas"></a>

 Amazon Connect throttling quotas are by account, not by user and not by instance\.
 For example:
 + If different IAM users from the same account make requests, they are sharing a throttle bucket\.
 + If multiple requests are sent from different instances from the same account, they are also sharing a throttle bucket\.

  When you use the [Amazon Connect Service API ](https://docs.aws.amazon.com/connect/latest/APIReference/welcome.html), the number of requests per second is limited to the following:
 + For the [GetMetricData ](https://docs.aws.amazon.com/connect/latest/APIReference/API_GetMetricData.html) and [GetCurrentMetricData ](https://docs.aws.amazon.com/connect/latest/APIReference/API_GetCurrentMetricData.html) operations, a RateLimit of 5 requests per second, and a BurstLimit of 8 requests per second\.
-These quotas cannot be increased\.
 + For all other operations, a RateLimit of 2 requests per second, and a BurstLimit of 5 requests per second\.

  When you use the [Amazon Connect Participant Service API](https://docs.aws.amazon.com/connect-participant/latest/APIReference/Welcome.html), the number of requests per second is limited to the following: